Is Your Knee Brace Dirty? Here’s How To Clean It

 Remove any removable components: Many knee braces have removable straps, pads, or hinges.
 If possible, remove these components before washing to prevent damage or deformation.

 Hand wash or use a gentle cycle: If the manufacturer’s instructions allow for machine washing, use a gentle cycle with cold water and mild detergent.
-Alternatively, you can hand wash the knee brace in a basin or sink with cold water and detergent.
+Alternatively, you can hand-wash the knee brace in a basin or sink with cold water and detergent.

 Air dry: Hang the knee brace or lay it flat on a clean, dry surface to air dry.
 Avoid direct sunlight, radiators, or other heat sources, as excessive heat can damage the brace’s materials.